Bata94/DockerRight/README.md

 Parameters that can be set in the config.json.
 To reset them, delete the config.json and restart the container.

-The Praraeters in the config.json are typed in UpperCamelCase.
+The Parameters in the config.json are typed in UpperCamelCase.
 To use those Parameters in environment variables, the must be typed as UPPER_SNAKE_CASE.

+Parameters are evaluated as follows:

+    1. EnvironmentVariables
+    2. config.json
+    3. default values

 | Parameter (config.json)       | Parameter (EnvVar)               | Default                    | Type     | Description                                                   |
 |-------------------------------|----------------------------------|----------------------------|----------|---------------------------------------------------------------|